Short Bio for Speaking Engagements

 Competitive Success

-UTRGV’s athletic programs have experienced significant competitive success during Conque’s first six seasons.
-Some of the recent highlights include the baseball team earning the UTRGV’s first team Southland Conference championship in 2025, track & field sending a program-record eight student-athletes to the 2025 NCAA West Preliminary Round, the volleyball team making back-to-back postseason appearances and winning the WAC in 2022, Desirea Buerge reaching the semifinals of the U.S. Track & Field Olympic Trials in the discus in 2021, men’s soccer earning top 25 rankings in both 2020-21 and 2019, and Abraham Chirchir advancing to the NCAA Cross Country Championships for the second-straight year in 2019.
+UTRGV’s athletic programs have experienced significant competitive success during Conque’s first seven seasons.
+Some of the highlights prior to 2025-26 include the baseball team earning UTRGV’s first team Southland Conference championship in 2025, the volleyball team making back-to-back postseason appearances and winning the WAC in 2022, Desirea Buerge reaching the semifinals of the U.S. Track & Field Olympic Trials in the discus in 2021, men’s soccer earning top 25 rankings in both 2020-21 and 2019, and Abraham Chirchir advancing to the NCAA Cross Country Championships for the second-straight year in 2019.

 Conque previously served as Vice Chancellor and Director of Athletics at the University of Arkansas at Little Rock from 2015-19, leading a resurgence of the athletic department.
 Little Rock won a combined 19 team and individual Sun Belt Conference Championships, highlighted by both the men’s and women’s basketball teams reaching the second round of the NCAA Tournament.
 Three Little Rock head coaches garnered Sun Belt Conference Coach of the Year honors and nearly four dozen Little Rock student-athletes were named to all-conference teams.